 The regional foods and flavours of Greece and Southern Italy are heavily influenced by ingredients drawn from the bodies of water that surround these regions.
-At Maléna, we simply present a fresh interpretation of Ionian coastal cuisine.
+We simply present a fresh interpretation of Ionian coastal cuisine.
 The fish, sourced from the Mediterranean, local purveyors and waters worldwide, are prepared with a natural, fresh approach.
-Located in a century old home, Maléna offers a bar and two floors of intimate, convivial dining including a private dining room which can accommodate up to 40 guests.
-The elements that we have become known for – superb cuisine, seamless service, unique wine programs...
+The elements that we have become known for – superb cuisine, seamless service, unique wine programs and, above all else, style – come together once again.
+We look forward to making you feel at home.

 Top 10 New Restaurants of 2010 – James Chatto

 Sam Kalogiros (a guy from Corfu) and David Minicucci helped define the new vibe at Av and Dav with L’Unita.
-Now they have opened Maléna a few doors south, a seafood restaurant in a cleverly reinterpreted and sophisticated Ionian idiom.
+Now they have opened a few doors south, a seafood restaurant in a cleverly reinterpreted and sophisticated Ionian idiom.
 What does that mean?
 Consider chef Doug Neigel’s sea urchin crostini – crunchy toast spread with puréed avocado, sea urchin, red amaranth seedlings a little black salt.
 The avocado is a great idea – echoing the texture of the urchin but too bland to impinge on the purity of its flavour.
 Together it tastes like the sea itself.
 The menu is packed with delicious things – a great seafood soup full of nicely undercooked clams, mussels, spot prawns and cod; whole fish flawlessly grilled; stone crab claw in avgolemono sauce.
 If the atmosphere sometimes gets too boisterous to concentrate on the nosh, why not sit at the bar with a glass of Moschofilero from sommelier Zinta Steprens’s fascinating list and converse with half a dozen oysters (from P.E.I. not Corfu) or a crudo of Qualicum Bay scallops: true Canadian-Hellenic détente.
-Maléna is at 120 Avenue Road (one block south of Davenport).
-416 964 0606.